MicrosoftDocs/Viva/Viva/insights/Tutorials/meeting-exclusion-rules.md

 You can view existing meeting exclusion rules or create new ones in **Analyst settings**. **Meeting exclusions** shows all the rules that you or other analysts have created and published, and rules that people have started to define and then saved in draft form.

-1. Open [Viva Insights](https://workplaceanalytics.office.com/).
+1. Open [Viva Insights](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your work credentials.

 2. In **Analyst settings** > **Meeting exclusions**, select **Active** to list the active rules, which includes the following: